Looking for something else?

 Computer Associates International Inc., InterSAN Inc., and Prisa Networks have also made inroads into the SAN management space according to Gartner.

-The analysts define SAN management software as products that manage Fibre Channel network devices and the paths to the storage and servers attached
+The analysts define SAN management software as products that manage Fibre Channel network devices and the paths to the storage and servers attached to those networks.

 SAN management tools are admittedly still in their larval form, but Gartner predicts a new level of functionality is not far off.